 Writing is my second career, my first was fashion design.
-Shortly after graduating from Pratt Institute in Brooklyn, I opened my boutique, Immaculate Conception in 1981.
+Shortly after graduating from Pratt Institute in Brooklyn, I opened my avant-garde clothing boutique, Immaculate Conception in 1981.
 I joined forces with clothing and jewelry designer Paul Monroe in 1982 and we became partners changing the shop’s name to Einstein’s.
-The boutique was located in New York’s East Village – 1981-1987.
-My shop and the life it inspired is the subject of my memoir.
+The boutique was located in New York’s East Village.
+The shop and the life it inspired is the subject of my memoir.

-After leaving Einstein’s in 1987 I designed for a number of fashion firms including Trash and Vaudeville – rock and roll clothes, Cartoon Beauty – my own print-driven sportswear company.
-And finally loungewear for Victoria’s Secret Catalog.
+After leaving Einstein’s in 1987, I designed for a number of fashion firms including Trash and Vaudeville – rock and roll clothes, Cartoon Beauty – my own print-driven sportswear company.
+And finally I designed casual clothing for Victoria’s Secret Catalog.
 In the early 2000’s, I was represented by Lars Nord as a Tailor-On-Set working behind the scenes at fashion shows and editorial shoots.
 My regular clients included Calvin Klein, Helmut Lang, Ralph Lauren, the TV show What Not To Wear, and the annual Victoria’s Secret fashion show.

-By the late 1990s, I left NY City for five years and began freelancing as a writer.
+In the late 1990s, I left NY City for five years and began freelancing as a writer.
 I wrote catalogs, book essays, artist’s statements, and was a columnist for newspapers and magazines including Chapel Hill News, San Diego Union-Tribune, Gay and Lesbian Times, Bust, Art Papers, New York Press, and Artnet.com.

 Spring 2000 – Life Studies – Duke University’s Museum of Art, My first exhibition the show featured life studies by three artists; painter Kent Williams, sculpture Michael Salter, and installation artist Andre Lekberg.

 Fall 2000, Only Human, my second curation project featured ten portraits.
 Artists include Peter Halasz, Dave Kinsey, K-8 (Kate Wentz)